yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/create-deployments/create-universe-multi-zone.md

 Yugabyte Platform includes a number of sample applications enclosed in Docker containers.

+The jdbc connection string is only needed if you're hooking up a Java application to the database.

+The YSQL, YCQL, and Yedis endpoints are passed into the driver to let it know what IP addresses and ports to use to connect to the database.

+The sample apps include the endpoint information in the command that is run on the platform node anyway.

-To access instruction on how to run sample applications, select your universe's **Overview** and then click **Actions > Run Sample Apps** to open the Run Sample Apps dialog shown in the following illustrations:
+To access instructions on how to run sample applications, select your universe's **Overview** and then click **Actions > Run Sample Apps** to open the **Run Sample Apps** dialog shown in the following illustration:

 ![Multi-zone universe sample apps](/images/yp/multi-zone-universe-sample-apps-1.png)